CONP Portal | FAQ

 CONP | Data Access & Download | Data Upload | Tools & Pipelines | DataLad

-What is CONP?
+What is the CONP?

 II.
 Data Access and Download

-What data are contained in CONP?
+What data are contained in the CONP Portal?

-How do I download data from CONP?
+How do I download data from the CONP Portal?

-How do I access private datasets?
+How do I access restricted/private datasets?

 III.
 Data Sharing/Upload

-Why should I upload data to CONP?
+Why should I upload data to the CONP Portal?

-The CONP Portal’s unique ability to federate data infrastructures through harmonized metadata provides unified search capabilities across normally siloed sources of datasets and analysis tools. "zThis is key to facilitating discoverability, reuse, and deeper scientific exploration of data, allowing, for instance, a researcher to discover multiple sources of data responding to given search criteria (e.g., according to modality, participant population, etc.), retrieve those data either through the Portal’s web interface or through command-line access that can be automated and integrated into an analysis pipeline, and apply containerized tools to these conjunctions of data either locally or through Cloud computing of various types.
+This is key to facilitating discoverability, reuse, and deeper scientific exploration of data.
+For example, it allows a researcher to discover multiple sources of data responding to given search criteria (e.g., according to modality, participant population, etc.), retrieve those data either through the Portal’s web interface or through command-line access, and apply containerized tools to these data either locally or through Cloud computing.
 These features increase your data’s visibility, accessibility, and utility to the neuroscience community.

-How do I upload data to CONP?
+How do I upload data to the CONP Portal?

 IV.
 Tools & Pipelines

-What tools/pipelines are contained in CONP?
+What tools/pipelines are contained in the CONP Portal?

 What are the requirements to install and run a tool?